Last updated: July 16, 2021

 Entry and Exit Requirements

-- Are U.S. citizens permitted to enter?
-NO
+- Are U.S. citizens permitted to enter for tourism?
+YES

-- As of January 30, 2021 travelling to the Czech Republic for other than essential reasons is banned.
-For the most up-to-date information in English regarding possible exceptions to entries of foreign nationals into the Czech Republic, go to the Czech Ministry of Interior site here or dial +420 704 844 583 for information in English.
+- For the most up-to-date travel guidelines in English regarding possible exceptions to entries of foreign nationals into the Czech Republic, go to the Czech Ministry of Interior site here or dial +420 704 844 583 for information in English.
 On the Ministry of Interior website, please refer to the PDF table entitled “Conditions for entry of persons to the territory of the Czech Republic . . .”

 - Are health screening procedures in place at airports and other ports of entry?
 YES

-- All travelers arriving to the Czech Republic from a risk country (those not on the list of safe countries approved by the Ministry of Health) are required to complete an online Public Health Passenger Locator Form before entering the country.
+- All travelers arriving to the Czech Republic from a risk country (those not on the list of safe countries approved by the Ministry of Health) and meet the travel requirements are required to complete an online Public Health Passenger Locator Form before entering the country.
 More details can be found at the Czech Ministry of Interior

 - For information on the legal status of foreigners in the Czech Republic, please visit the MFA web site here.
 For general information regarding visas and residency permits in the Czech Republic, visit https://www.mvcr.cz/mvcren/article/immigration.aspx